The-Crackoning/the-crackoning.github.io/README.md

 But you're allowed to look at my code and learn from it :3 I can't disallow that, can I?
 That's why it's open source.

+> funfact this shit is being held together by hopes and dreams! (apparently xd) -Glitchtrap4461